ElKaTuFv/fastapi-auth-mini-muhammad_lukman_isma_maulana/README.md

 2. Open your browser at:
    👉 http://127.0.0.1:8000/docs

-- All endpoints (/auth/register, /auth/login, /auth/verify, /forgot-password, /reset-password, /me, etc.) are listed.
+- All endpoints (/auth/register, /auth/login, /auth/verify, /forgot-password, /reset-password, /me) are listed.
 - Click “Try it out” to execute requests directly from the browser.
+- After registering, users need to activate their email with a token or link sent via email.
+- To reset your password, you need to enter your email in forgot-password to get a link or token to reset it.
 - Example: Register a user, login to get a token, and then call /me.

 3. For protected endpoints (like /me):